BarnabasSzabolcs/pyquasargui/docs/index.md

 ])
 run(layout, title='Hello World program')
 ```
-If we fill in "World" and click "Submit", this program outputs
+If you type "World" and click "Submit", this program outputs

 ![Hello World screenshot](assets/screenshots/quasar-gui-hello-world-screenshot.png "Hello World screenshot")

-Let's break it down how it works.
+How does this work?
-When we change `QInput`, `name`'s value is updated automatically.
-So, when we click on `QButton`, the callback function calls the window-wide fully-customizable `notify` with the correct name, `'World'`.
+When you change `QInput`, `name`'s value gets updated automatically.
+So, when you click on `QButton`, `layout.notify` is called with the correct name, `'World'`.

-`Rows`, `QInput`, and `QButton` (that internally correspond to Vue components) are the widgets.
-We communicate with Widgets there-and-back via `Model`'s.
-(That is, `Model`'s are two-way bound to the window.)
+`Rows`, `QInput`, and `QButton` are rendered as Vue components and HTML elements.
+You can communicate with components via `Model`'s. `Model`'s are two-way bound to the window.

 ## Quickstart

 Can't wait to get started?
-The [quickstart guide](quickstart.md) is the fastest way to get up and running.
+Read the *[quickstart guide](quickstart.md)*.
 If you come from a Vue background, check out the [comparison between Vue and Quasargui](quickstart.md#comparing-vuequasar-and-quasargui).

 ## List of examples